pombase/website/src/docs/browse-curation/fission-yeast-go-slimming-tips.md

     which is not the same.
-4. It is difficult to define a slim which includes all annotated gene products without including terms with very small numbers of annotations (for example, the cell aging branch has very few annotations), or very high level terms which are not particularly biologically informative (e.g. cellular process).
+4. It is difficult to define a slim which includes all annotated gene products without including terms with very small numbers of annotations (for example, the peroxisome organization branch has very few annotations), or very high level terms which are not particularly biologically informative (e.g. cellular process).
 Because we have opted not to include such terms, some gene products are annotated to process terms but do not appear in the slim annotation set.
 5. Bear in mind that both proteins and RNAs can be annotated to GO terms.
 If you are working only with proteins you will need to make adjustments for this.
 For example, many tRNAs and rRNAs are